+'''

-''' Open GUI preferences: SCM → Preferences
+Open GUI preferences: SCM → Preferences

 Panel bar Module → AMSjobs

 Click the + button in front of Dynamic Queues

-Enter the host name of the host on which to look for dynamic queues queues
+Enter the host name of the host on which to look for dynamic queues

-Optionally: enter the username of the remote machine on which to look for dynamic
+Optionally: enter the username of the remote machine on which to look for dynamic.

+'''

+11.2.
+Queues 65

+(continues on next page)

+(continued from previous page)

+'''

+→queues

-Click the 'Save' button at the bottom of the panel, and restart AMSjobs '''
+Click the 'Save' button at the bottom of the panel, and restart AMSjobs

+'''